derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 # Advanced_Dijkstra_Algorithm
 Dijkstra Algorithm --- Finding the most optimal path on the map.
-I'd like to call it "advanced" because I also added transportation and width limits, which make it more vivid.
+I'd like to call it "advanced" because I also added transportation and width limits, which made it more vivid.

 To begin with, we have to covert the .txt into Numpy matrix, so the map will look like that.
 Gold numbers : # of the road.